Toys "R" Us Europe

 Toys "R" Us Europe is a toy chain operating across Spain and Portugal by the Prenatal Retail Group, with the brand being used under license by Tru Kids.
-It has previously operated in many other parts of Europe.
+It previously operated in many other parts of Europe.

 History

 Spain and Portugal (1991–present)

-Toys "R" Us launched in Spain in 1991, and in Portugal in 1993.
+Toys "R" Us launched in Spain in 1991, and Portugal in 1993.
 In August 2018, "Toys "R" Us Iberia", consisting of stores in Spain and Portugal, was sold to Green Swan.
 In April 2022, Toys "R" Us Iberia filed for bankruptcy.
 In July 2022, Italian business Prenatal Retail Group purchased Toys "R" Us Iberia under a long-term agreement with the brand owners WHP Global, and continue operating the stores and website under the brand.